aghanti7/ProgrammingAssignment2/README.md

-Repository for assignments of the R Programming course by JHU on Coursera
+Repository for Programming Assignments for R Programming on Coursera (JHU)